 We do this in two ways.
 First, important but rare on-road events the Aurora Driver has encountered are turned into simulation tests and we create variations to further challenge the system's performance in these scenarios.
 Second, for events so rare the Aurora Driver has not experienced them on the road, we synthetically generate simulation tests using the established NHTSA collision categorization, which enumerates the ways vehicles get into crashes.
 For these imminent collision scenarios and rare on-road events the Aurora Driver has encountered, we are creating tens of thousands of tests.
 Similar to the expected performance of a human driver, the Aurora Driver is being designed to avoid a collision in these scenarios if possible.
-If a collision is not avoidable, as in scenarios where another actor's behavior renders a collision inevitable, the Aurora Driver is designed to mitigate adverse outcomes - for example attempting to dodge or reduce the speed of impact with a vehicle approaching it, just as a human driver is designed to do the right thing in these rare scenarios.
+If a collision is not avoidable, as in scenarios where another actor's behavior renders a collision inevitable, the Aurora Driver is designed to mitigate adverse outcomes - for example attempting to dodge or reduce the speed of impact with a vehicle approaching it, just as a human driver is expected to do.
+Success of these tests will give us the conviction that the Aurora Driver is designed to do the right thing in these rare scenarios.